New Yorkers who enjoy super-sized sodas can keep drinking them, for now.

 "Most people eat whatever size is in front of them, the 'default' in public health-speak, and are content with that amount.
 So a reasonable goal of public health intervention is to change the default drink to a smaller size," Nestle wrote.

 Others argued that the ban in its current form might actually increase calorie consumption.
-The ruling would prohibit coffees over 16 ounces if they had more than a certain amount of sugar added (about two packets), leading some vendors to announce that they would make customers add their own sugar to large coffees.
+The ruling would prohibit the sale of coffees over 16 ounces if they had more than a certain amount of sugar added (about two packets), leading some vendors to announce that they would make customers add their own sugar to large coffees.
 This change might prompt some coffee lovers to opt for coffees containing milk, such as lattes, which have more calories than plain coffee, said David R. Just, co-director of the Cornell Center for Behavioral Economics in Child Nutrition Programs.

 "The policy is so convoluted, it is unclear if it [would] actually encourage an increase in calorie consumption," Just said in a statement.